ISI-apex/casper-utils/README.md

 To build and test the binaries for the experiment:

-    $ cd casper-utils/exp/tune-blur
+    $ cd casper-utils/exp/tune-halide
     $ make
     $ make test

-To generate a large profiling dataset for CPU and GPU target in two `*.csv` files (takes >24 hours):
+To generate a small profiling dataset for testing on CPU and GPU targets in `*.csv` files and to train the respective prediction models:

+    $ make model-small

+To generate the large dataset (takes >24 hours) and train the prediction
+models:

-    $ make profile
+    $ make model-large

+See `tune-halide/Makefile` for more fine-grained make targets.